The Non-Negotiable First Step to Build a Happy Home

 You may want to read:

-No Confession – No Happiness
+Confession and Happiness

 Rick's Books on Amazon

-The person who is not regularly asking for forgiveness is either self-deceived, a pretender, or living in denial of the doctrine of sin.
-A forgiven person–who is authentically living in the grace of that forgiveness–is ready, willing, and able to ask for forgiveness (or grant it–attitudinally or transactionally).
+Still, it requires humility to access it, whether asking or granting.
+“Will you forgive me?” is not a complex question, but it is not one of the common questions asked within the Christian community—especially in our homes and local churches.
+The person not regularly asking for forgiveness is either self-deceived, a pretender, or in denial of the doctrine of sin.
+A forgiven person—authentically living in the grace of that forgiveness—is ready, willing, and able to ask for forgiveness and grant it—attitudinally or transactionally.

 Seven Simple Steps

-3 – Practice Forgiveness.
-Don’t say I’m sorry or apologize.
-Push the “biblical envelope” by pursuing radical reconciliation.
-Ask for forgiveness.
+3. Practice Forgiveness: Don’t say I’m sorry or apologize when talking about a transgression.
+Push the biblical envelope by pursuing radical reconciliation.
+Ask for forgiveness, and don’t settle for anything less.

-After Lucia and I began to see the gospel with more practical clarity, we started to live in the “restored sanctification sweet spot” that radically changed our home.
-We replaced the guilt, burden, shame, unresolved conflict, and proverbial “pink elephants” flying around the room with love, joy, peace, hope, and mercy that Christ offers through His gospel.
+As a Christian, you and I have the grace-empowered privilege to live daily in a guilt-free environment if we choose to be honest with ourselves, God, and others.
+After Lucia and I began to see the gospel with more practical clarity, we started to live in the restored sanctification sweet spot that radically changed our home.
+We replaced the guilt, burden, shame, unresolved conflict, and proverbial pink elephants flying around the room with love, joy, peace, hope, and the mercy Christ offers through His gospel.
+Do not be like the rich kid who is clueless about or resistant to what his daddy possesses.
+Step up to your inheritance by asking your family to forgive you whenever you sin against them.
+Be radical.
+Step into the enjoyment of your Christian experience with others.

 Need More Help?